GauravSingh-CyberSecurity/Obsidian/1-December-2024.md

 What is Ubiquitous assimilation ?(always absorbing, everything, everywhere, all the time) (https://youtu.be/ZHSycWF3uU4?si=wjLrcBz3SKfHdp36)

-How are you to imagine anything if the images are always provided for you?
+We are always consciously or unconsciously practicing Ubiquitous assimilation, So then How are you to imagine anything if the images are always provided for you?
+Through the screen.

+Doublethink(to believe in two opposing views and thinking both of them are right.)
+eg: Of Doublethink.
+To deliberately believe in lies, while knowing they're false.

 # **Ubiquitous assimilation**:
 it mean, absorbing information, experiences, and influences from all around us, constantly and everywhere.